 Now that we’ve reviewed how to choose the best scalp exfoliating scrub, let’s talk about how to exfoliate the scalp.
 This is the method I like best.

-- Start with a sulfate-free scrub, such as Hair & Scalp Detox Scrub.
+- Start with a sulfate-free scrub, such as Scalp Delight™ Detox Scrub.
 Apply to wet hair and massage into the scalp with your fingers using gentle circular motions.
 Focus on the scalp rather than the hair strands, just like you would with a shampoo.
-For more efficient exfoliation, use Hair & Scalp Detox Scrub with the Scalp Massage Brush.
+For more efficient exfoliation, use Scalp Delight™ Detox Scrub with the Scalp Delight™ Scalp Massage Brush.
 The Scalp Massage Brush has gentle silicone bristles and an ergonomic design that makes scalp exfoliation a cinch.

-- Follow with a sulfate-free shampoo like Hair Growth & Repair Shampoo.
-This gentle shampoo will make sure that your hair is squeaky clean without overly drying it.
-(Hint: Hair Growth & Repair Shampoo comes in several formulas for different hair needs, including a formula just for men!)
+- Follow with a sulfate-free shampoo like Split Fix™ Shampoo or Grow Perfect™ Shampoo.
+These gentle shampoos will make sure that your hair is squeaky clean without overly drying it.

 - Rinse hair thoroughly with lukewarm water.
 While hot water feels amazing, it can also dry out the hair and skin.
 Not what you want!
 Remember, healthy hair is hydrated hair.

-- If you’re looking for a more gentle exfoliation that you can do more often, use the Scalp Massage Brush with shampoo or just on dry hair.
+- If you’re looking for a more gentle exfoliation that you can do more often, use the Scalp Delight™ Scalp Massage Brush with shampoo or just on dry hair.

 Now that you know how to exfoliate the scalp, you may be wondering how often to do it.
 How often you should exfoliate depends on many conditions, so there’s no one-size-fits-all recommendation.
 But there are a few factors that may mean you’ll need to exfoliate your scalp more, including: